projectcontour/contour/design/secure-communication.md

 Status: Draft

-This document outlines a design for securing gRPC communication between Contour and Envoy, including all the xDS endpoints.
+This document outlines a design for securing gRPC communication between Contour and Envoy.

 ## Goals

-- Achieve secure communication between Contour and Envoy, which will allow a split deployment.
+- Achieve secure communication between Contour and Envoy, which will allow a secure split deployment.
-- Allow use of the SDS service in Contour with authentication.

 ## Non Goals

 - Certificate management, including creation or rotation.
-These are left as an exercise for the reader at this time.
+These must be provided by the user.
+In the future we plan to automated this process to allow split deployments to become the default configuration.

 ## Definitions